"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 His dismissal of tradition is rooted in inadequacy.
 He fears that acknowledging the wisdom of the past will force him to confront his own limits.
 He's terrified he won't live up to the standards set by those who came before.

 Watch the Rebel when he's alone.
 The bravado fades.
 What remains is a man uncertain of his place, unsure of his worth, afraid he has nothing of value to offer.
-The Muggle was there, powering the rebellion from underneath.
+The Bystander was there, powering the rebellion from underneath.

 The Rebel's Transformation